 In a normal eye, fluid drains by passing between the iris and crystalline lens before leaving through the drain called the trabecular meshwork.
 In open-angle glaucoma, this flow of fluid is blocked inside the drain itself by pigmented (melanin) cells.

 When the amount of aqueous humor leaving is not enough, the pressure within the eye increases, much like a balloon filled with too much water – fluid is coming in, but not enough is going out.
 This increase in pressure is what usually leads to glaucoma.
-Glaucoma occasionally occurs without high pressure (read more about glaucoma).
+Glaucoma occasionally occurs without high pressure.

 A laser uses light to deliver a type of concentrated energy capable of removing unwanted tissue cells.
 The laser needs to be precisely positioned to target pigmented cells blocking the trabecular meshwork in your eye.
 In order to do this, Dr. Seibel will ask you to sit in front of an instrument called a slit-lamp.
 This is the same instrument that is used during an eye exam.
 A slit-lamp is actually a type of microscope, so the laser energy will be focused with extreme accuracy.